-Income taxes include all domestic and foreign taxes on operating income less financing charges, including non-recoverable withholding tax on dividends received from subsidiaries, R&D tax credits, taxes on equity in earnings, including non-recoverable withholding tax on dividends received.
+Tax on profit or loss includes all domestic and foreign taxes on operating income less financing charges, including non-recoverable withholding tax on dividends received from subsidiaries, R&D tax credits, taxes on equity in earnings.

 The legal entities of the Group file a tax return on an independent basis.
 For the purpose of the consolidated financial statements, income taxes are computed and reported based on the separate return method.
 Under the separate return method, the carved out entity calculates its tax provision as if it was filing its own separate tax return, or in the case of consolidated tax groups, the consolidated tax group's return, based on the pre-tax accounts included in the consolidated financial statements.